-10. How are election officials protecting the integrity of the election and how can I help?

-State and local election officials take seriously their role as guardians of democracy.
+9. How are election officials protecting the integrity of the election and how can I help?
+Election officials take seriously their role as guardians of democracy.
 Although election laws and practices vary greatly by state, one constant across the U.S. is that every voter has the right to cast their vote in each election for which they are eligible.
 Individuals are prohibited by law from casting more than one ballot in any election, no matter what method of voting the voter utilizes.

 States and localities have also implemented a variety of measures to protect elections from cyber and physical security threats as well as other threats to their integrity.
-Examples include implementing cybersecurity measures such as multi-factor authentication, upgrading election equipment and software, establishing chain of custody protocols for ballot security, implementing signature verification, and instituting physical security measures such as surveillance of storage locations and ballot drop boxes.
+Examples include cybersecurity measures such as multi-factor authentication, election equipment and software upgrades, chain of custody protocols for ballot security, signature verification, and physical security measures such as continuous surveillance of storage locations and ballot drop boxes.